 Edmund, Earl of Lancaster and Aveline de Forz

 Prince Edmund "Crouchback", Earl of Lancaster and his wife Aveline de Forz were the first royal couple to be married in the newly built Westminster Abbey in April 1269.
 His father Henry III had begun to rebuild the old Abbey of St Edward the Confessor in 1245 in the newest architectural style and the eastern section had been completed and richly decorated by the time of the marriage.
-Both are buried on the northern side of the High Altar, although the altar screen was not in existence at the period of their burials.
+Both have monuments on the northern side of the High Altar, although the altar screen was not in existence at the period of their burials.

 Edmund has a large monument with his effigy in mail armour with crossed legs.
 His long surcoat has traces of the arms of the earldom, the head is supported by two angels and his feet rest on a lion.
 On the edge of the slab on which the effigy lies is the remains of an inscription which can be translated "Here lies Edmund...".
 The monument has been attributed to Alexander of Abingdon or Michael of Canterbury and was probably constructed between 1296 and 1301.
 A series of male and female weepers (or statuettes) with shields of arms are shown around the base and on the northern base are the remains of paintings of knights (unfortunately damaged in the 1960s by an oil bomb thrown by a student).